-Fully achieved Achieved within 5% Not achieved Not measured OUTCOME 2020 TARGET 2020 RESULT 2019 RESULT HOW DID WE PERFORM Protection: Our communities are protected from natural hazard events 100% 100% 100% The major flood protection and control works that are maintained, repaired and renewed to their original constructed standard: Riuwaka River = 1 in • 10 year flood return in 1950 Lower Motueka River = 1 in 50 year flood return in 1950 Waimea River = 1 in 50 year flood return in 1950 Amenity: Our river environments are attractive and enjoyed by our communities
+120 Fully achieved Achieved within 5% Not achieved Not measured

-We maintain existing native riparian planting sites and develop new sites • >13,000 plants 13,881 plants 12,249 plants Although this work started three weeks late, due to dry conditions, planting has progressed well.
-Complaints about illegal dumping in the X and Y classified rivers and on adjacent beaches on public land are actioned within five working days 100% 93% 96% Of 15 dumpings over the year, 14 were picked up on time.
+Outcome 2020 Target 2020 Result 2019 Result How did we perform Protection: Our communities are protected from natura l hazard even ts The major flood protection and control works that are maintained, repaired and renewed to their original constructed standard: • Riuwaka River = 1 in 10 yr flood return in 1950 • Lower Motueka River = 1 in 50 yr flood return in 1950 • Waimea River = 1 in 50 yr flood return in 1950 100% 100% 100% Amenity: Our river environments are attractive and enjo yed by our co ommunities We maintain existing native riparian planting sites and develop new sites. >13,000 plants 13,881 plants 12,249 plants Although this work started three weeks late, due to dry conditions, planting has progressed well.
+Complaints about illegal dumping in the X and Y classified rivers and on adjacent beaches on public land are actioned within five working days.
+100% 93% 96% Of 15 dumpings over the year, 14 were picked up on time.